Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-9.md

 ## After This Lesson

-- Submit your project proposal to GradeScope
+- Push your project proposal to `final-project/PROPOSAL.md` in your course repo
 - Begin building your server with in-memory data arrays
 - Schema should match your proposal — you will migrate to MongoDB in Lesson 10